 When designed correctly, a small greenhouse can support a surprising variety of plants — from herbs and leafy greens to compact vegetables — all while fitting neatly into patios, balconies, and tight backyard corners.

-Not every compact greenhouse is actually suited for small spaces.
+Not every compact greenhouse is designed with small spaces in mind.

 Outsunny 4-Tier Mini Indoor/Outdoor Greenhouse